Chiac, Surzhyk, and the evolution of how we speak

 Language is powerful

 Language is a fascinating aspect of human existence.
-It evolves – sometimes in ways many of us wish it didn’t – and changes in response to its surroundings.
+It evolves – sometimes in ways many of us wish it didn’t – in response to its surroundings.
 It is obviously a tool of expression but has very often also been a tool of oppression.

 For instance, the Russians have forced their language upon Ukrainians for hundreds of years: in the 19th century, Russia first denied that the Ukrainian language existed, then went all the way and made written Ukrainian mostly illegal.
 Today, of course, one of Putin’s objectives in the invasion of Ukraine is to eradicate all vestiges of Ukrainian national identity, including once again the Ukrainian language.
 Unlike in the 19th century, though, Ukrainians are capable of fighting back this time and the Ukrainian language is flourishing in ways it has never done before.